nishant-dash/kf-tools/README.md

 # kf-tools
-### A collection of handy tools for operators of kubeflow environments
+### A collection of handy wrapper tools for operators of kubeflow environments

 With kf-tools you have access to a few command line tools to help you operate your kubeflow deployment.
 These include: